Video game modding: Controversial mods

 Mods can alter games to reveal nudity and explicit content or introduce it via modded graphics.
 After the "Hot Coffee" mod incident, the games industry called for better control of explicit mods.
 In 2025, Take-Two Interactive filed a DMCA complaint against two nude mods, hosted on Nexus, for a character in Mafia: The Old Country.
 Kotaku noted that the later-removed mods tweaked the game's preexisting nude character model, simply allowing it to appear throughout the game.
 Bethesda Softworks does not allow mods with nudity to be uploaded to its platforms.
 Nexus Mods allows for mods with nudity as long as nudity is not present in the preview image for the download page, such as Caliente's Beautiful Bodies Edition, which allows for body modification in Bethesda's Skyrim and Fallout 4 and has been downloaded at least 8.2 million times.
-Video game mods are subject to regional legislation on pornography.
+Video game mods are also subject to regional legislation on pornography.
 Nexus Mods plans to add age verification to mods containing explicit content to comply with the Online Safety Act in the UK and Digital Services Act in the EU.

 Game developers and publishers retain the discretion to limit and remove political and discriminatory mods for their games.
 In 2016, Paradox Interactive took down a Steam Workshop mod for their game Stellaris which replaced non-white human characters with white ones, stating that they did not "wish to enable discriminatory practices".
 As of 2025, EA's mod policy stated that they held the right to "address any inappropriate Mods", including those with obscene or objectionable content.
 In the same year, the company submitted a copyright infringement notice to forums hosting a The Sims 4 mod which altered or removed representations of LGBTQ and Black people.

 Additionally, mod-hosting websites have removed potentially objectionable or divisive mods.
 Ahead of the 2020 United States presidential election, Nexus Mods updated their Terms of Service to state that content that promotes "conflict, division and mob harassment" would be removed.
 In 2025, the website removed a mod for Marvel Rivals which replaced the model for Captain America with one of Donald Trump, citing the updated policy.
-The website has removed several mods that targeted LGBTQ themes, including a mod which removed pride flags from Marvel's Spider-Man; a mod which changed the gender of an non-player character (NPC) in a same-sex relationship in Baldur's Gate 3; and a mod which changed the "body type" option to male or female for The Elder Scrolls IV: Oblivion Remastered.
+Additionally, the website has removed several mods that targeted LGBTQ themes, including a mod which removed pride flags from Marvel's Spider-Man; a mod which changed the gender of a non-player character (NPC) in a same-sex relationship in Baldur's Gate 3; and a mod which changed the "body type" option to male or female for The Elder Scrolls IV: Oblivion Remastered.